-The Redundancy tab allows you to setup a backup computer in case the computer hosting the KE Manager goes offline.
+The Redundancy tab allows you to set up a backup computer in case the computer hosting the KE Manager goes offline.
 If the KE Manager goes offline, the secondary computer will automatically take over operations, allowing all connections to continue without disruption - with only a brief period of 30 seconds when new connections can't be started.
 When the primary computer comes back online it retrieves the updated database from the secondary computer and re-takes all KE Manager operations.

-To setup Redundancy, do the following:
+To set up Redundancy, do the following:

-1. Install the KE Manager on a secondary computer with the USB license key (see page 133).
+1. Install KE Manager on a secondary computer with a USB license key.
+For detailed instructions, see page 135.